 Friday 10th July – Social Care

-(Sold Out) How do you make sense of your experiences of supporting people in recent months?
+(This event has concluded) How do you make sense of your experiences of supporting people in recent months?
 Have you had to be radical in reaching the people?
 How have you balanced this with safety?
 How does this inform the future?

 Life has changed, work has changed, we have changed.
 But can we learn from our experiences?
 How can we use what’s happened to build the future we want to see?
 What are the lessons from lockdown?

 To answer these questions, we’re holding a series of online, facilitated conversations open to those who want to challenge the status quo, learn from each other’s discoveries, and influence what happens next.